atet/unity/README.md

 [![.img/step02b.png](.img/step02b.png)](#nolink)

 * After you project is created, you will be presented with the working environment
-* **Don't worry about all the different window panes and menu options for now, just follow along with the instructions**
+* **Don't worry about all the different windowpanes and menu options for now, just follow along with the instructions**

 [![.img/step02c.png](.img/step02c.png)](#nolink)